CMU-Perceptual-Computing-Lab/openpose/doc/installation_jetson_tx2.md

 - Installation is similar to Jetson TX1 and you can follow this [video tutorial](https://www.youtube.com/watch?v=RJkOGMC8IrY).
 - If you are installing from a virtual machine host, installation may need to be done in two steps, please refer to [this solution](https://devtalk.nvidia.com/default/topic/1002081/jetson-tx2/jetpack-3-0-install-with-a-vm/).
 - Be sure to complete both OS flashing and CUDA / cuDNN installation parts before installation.

+**Dependencies**:

+    - OpenCV (all 2.X and 3.X versions are compatible).
+    - Caffe and all its dependencies.
+    - The demo and tutorials additionally use GFlags.

 ## Installation